Simona Martorana

 Introduction

-I am a Lecturer in Classics at the Australian National University (Canberra), where I currently teach "Continuing Latin" (LATN2119), "Life, Love and Loss in Ancient Greece and Rome" (CLAS3002), and "Rome: Story of an Empire" (CLAS1005).
-I am the author of Seeking the Mothers in Ovid's Heroides (Cornell University Press, 2024) and the co-editor of Body and Medicine in Latin Poetry (forthcoming with De Gruyter, 2024), which arises from my research network on "Body and Medicine in Latin Poetry": https://bodyandmedicinelatin.weebly.com/.
+I am Lecturer in Classics at the Australian National University (Canberra), where I have been teaching a variety of courses on ancient languages and culture, including "Continuing Latin" (LATN2119), "Life, Love and Loss in Ancient Greece and Rome" (CLAS3002), and "Rome: Story of an Empire" (CLAS1005).
+I am the author of Seeking the Mothers in Ovid's Heroides (Cornell University Press, 2024) and the co-editor of Body and Medicine in Latin Poetry (De Gruyter, 2025), which arises from my research network on "Body and Medicine in Latin Poetry": https://bodyandmedicinelatin.weebly.com/.
 My publications include several articles and book chapters on classical and medieval Latin literature.

 A daughter, a sister, almost a worshipper of Sappho, I have combined my work with my personal history by co-organizing a panel on Sappho at the 13 CCC (Celtic Conference in Classics) in Lyon (July 2022): http://www.celticconferenceinclassics.org/index.php/next-conference.
 I am now working towards the publication of the conference papers as an edited volume.